Handbook

 a.
 First Offense: Up to 3-day suspension.
 Referral to School Social Worker.
 Mediation.
 Possible police referral.
 When appropriate teacher notification pursuant MN statute 121A.64.

 b.
-Second Offense: Up to 5-day suspension.
+Second Offense: Up to 5 day suspension.
 Referral to School Social Worker.
 Mediation.
 Police referral.
 When appropriate teacher notification pursuant MN statute 121A.64.

 c.
-Third Offense: Up to 10-day suspension and possible referral to district administration for expulsion.
+Third Offense: Up to 10 day suspension and possible referral to district administration for expulsion.

-Roughhousing (Pushing, Shoving, Scuffling)
+12. Roughhousing (Pushing, Shoving, Scuffling)

 Physical contact such as but not limited to pushing, shoving, or scuffling that is not defined as an assault or fighting is prohibited.
 This also includes other physically intimidating contact (such as “slap boxing” and “neck slapping”) aimed at another student.
 In the event that pushing, shoving or scuffling constitutes a fight or assault, consequences for those violations will be imposed.

-12. Littering/Lunchroom
+13. Littering/Lunchroom

 Out of respect to our maintenance staff, the school, and to each other, students are expected to clean up after themselves.
 Students are responsible for the mess at their tables and for leaving the table clean in the cafeteria.
-Students are expected to deposit all trash in school-provided receptacles.
-This includes trash generated anywhere on the school campus.
-Students are responsible for cleaning any trash generated by themselves or by the members of their group.

 Guidelines for Potential Consequences: